🇪🇸🇺🇸

 Leneo does not decide on its own what is right or wrong.
 The teacher defines the assessment criteria (achievement levels, indicators, rubrics) and Leneo applies them systematically to every submission—like always grading with the same guide in front of you, without fatigue-driven variation.

 It is personalised.
-Leneo analyses the specific content of each submission and generates comments tailored to that work—not copied boilerplate.
-Students see what they did well, what they can improve, and how, based on their own answers.
+Leneo analyses the specific content of each submission and generates comments tailored to that answer, not copied boilerplate.
+The student receives observations on what they did well, what they can improve, and how, based on their own work.
+You can verify this yourself by requesting a free trial.

 Yes, especially for those activities.
-Leneo is particularly helpful for extended responses, essays, and arguments where manual grading is time-consuming.
-Because it follows teacher-defined criteria, it stays coherent even when interpretation is required.
+Leneo is particularly useful for extended tasks, essays, and argumentative answers, where manual grading takes more time.
+Because it follows teacher-defined criteria, assessment stays coherent even when interpretation is needed—something hard to guarantee when dozens or hundreds of submissions are graded by hand.

 Assessment is almost immediate once the student submits.
 Leneo processes the content in seconds and makes the result available for the teacher to review—no queues or waiting for manual turnaround.